python/typing/docs/source/type_narrowing.rst

 ``TypeIs`` usually has the more intuitive behavior, but it introduces more restrictions. ``TypeGuard`` is the right tool to use if:

-* You want to narrow to a type that is not compatible with the input type, for example from ``list[object]`` to ``list[int]``.  ``TypeIs`` only allows narrowing between compatible types.
+* You want to narrow to a type that is not :term:`assignable` to the input type, for example from ``list[object]`` to ``list[int]``.  ``TypeIs`` only allows narrowing between compatible types.
-* Your function does not return ``True`` for all input values that are compatible with the narrowed type.
+* Your function does not return ``True`` for all input values that are members of the narrowed type.
 For example, you could have a ``TypeGuard[int]`` that returns ``True`` only for positive integers.